tamato/achaea_mudlet/occultist/tarot.md

 Violet - aeon
 - Rays of violet light lash out at the location from the Wheel of Chaos.
+- Use PinchAura to remove Speed defence ~26 seconds in for Aeon to land.
+ - PinchAura's messae is hidden from the target.
 - Aeon:
  - cured by SMOKE ELM/Cinnabar
  - This is the only affliction cured with smoking Elm. e.g. Stacking smoking aff's don't mean anythng.